 Communication design combines the disciplines of design and information.
 The graphics should work with the content and the content should be easy to access and be enjoyable to read.

-Over the years the information on the old Clitheroe Civic Society website had steadily built up.
-It had reached the point where it wasn’t obvious what the main purpose of the society was and reports and photos of the work it had done were hidden away.
+Over the years the information on the old Clitheroe Civic Society website had steadily built up into a disorganised catalogue.
+It wasn’t clear what the main purpose of the website was and important reports and photos of the work it does were hard to find.